-

 The SSAR website becomes available in August, prior to the start of your senior year.
 You may begin your admissions application prior to completing your SSAR.
-If you decide to submit your SSAR before submitting your application for admission, you will not be able to link your SSAR to your application until your application has been submitted.
+You will not be able to link your SSAR to your application until your application has been submitted.
 Just remember, your application for admission is incomplete and will not be reviewed until your SSAR and test scores have been received.

 Yes, if you have followed an educational curriculum patterned after the traditional U.S. system.
 If the curriculum followed cannot be represented on the SSAR, contact the Office of Admissions for further instruction.